YoloNomy/YoloNomy.github.io/codes/cosmo/horizons.md

 In this situation, we talk about cosmological horizons, and they can be of different kind.

 One of the building principles of cosmology is to assume that the universe is homogeneous and isotropic on large scales.
 From this assumption, one can find the metric i.e. the way to measure distance in a given frame, satisfying the Einstein's equation for the universe.
-The most general result is given by the Friedman-Lemaître-Robertson-Walker (FLRW) metric:
+The most general result is given by the *Friedman-Lemaître-Robertson-Walker (FLRW) metric*:

 $$
 ds^2 = -dt^2 + a(t)^2\left( \frac{dr^2}{1 - kr^2}  + r^2d\Omega^2\right)